Hayley Marie Norman

-Hayley Marie Norman is an American actress, writer, and creator best known for her roles in Kenan, A.P.
+Hayley Marie Norman is an American actress, writer, and creator known for her roles in Kenan, A.P.
 Bio, Hancock, Chris Rock's Top Five, Adam Ruins Everything, Fired Up!, and Norbit.

-Norman has written, produced, and starred in a number of online videos and sketches that have been featured by Funny or Die and collectively garnered millions of views.
+Norman has written, produced, and starred in a number of online videos and sketches that have been featured by Funny or Die.
 The digital series she produced and starred in, Hello Cupid, was accepted into Tribeca Film Festival and picked up by BET in 2015.

 Early life

-Norman signed with her first agency at seven years old after being spotted in a restaurant by Cindy Crawford.
-She traveled extensively to pursue modeling, acting, and even modeled regularly for Mattel, doing a series of ads for the African-American Barbie doll.
+Norman signed with her first modeling agency at seven years old after being spotted in a restaurant by Cindy Crawford.
+She traveled to pursue acting and modeling, including for Mattel, doing a series of ads for the African-American Barbie doll.

-Norman is a graduate of the American Academy of Dramatic Arts in Los Angeles.
+Norman graduated from the American Academy of Dramatic Arts in Los Angeles.
 She was also a house team performer and writer at the Upright Citizens Brigade Theater.

 Career

 2006–2010

 In 2006, Norman joined the game show Deal or No Deal as Case Model #25.
 She remained on the show for three seasons while taking time off to act in various projects, including roles in Norbit and Hancock.

 In 2008, she had a recurring role on the Starz original series Crash.
 The following year, Norman appeared in the Screen Gems high school comedy Fired Up, for which Roger Ebert praised her performance as Angela, stating that she was "the most intriguing member of the cast".